Crop Conditions as of 6/28/2021

 Our auction of the Webb farm in northeastern Ida County on July 23rd will be a good test of the area for current values.

 Dennis Reyman, AFM, ARA

-Crop Update Archives – Please click on the links below to view the past pdf’s or click the green button for our Southwest Archives page
+Crop Update Archives – Please click on the green button for our Southwest Archives page